4 Reasons Why Every Homeowner Should Line Their Dresser Drawers—and How to Do It

-Decorating all of the nooks and crannies in your home includes finding ways to spruce up hidden places like the interiors of drawers.
-One of the ways that we add flair to drawers is to line them.
-Not only may it protect the bottom of a drawer or provide additional function, lining is an extension of your home décor.
+Decorating all of the nooks and crannies in your home includes finding ways to spruce up hidden places like the interiors of dresser drawers.
+One of the ways that we add flair to these drawers is to line them.
+Not only can liners protect the bottom of the shelf or provide an additional function (like grip or fragrance), but they can also feel like an extension of your home décor.

-Protect Furniture from Water
+1. Protect Furniture From Water

-Give drawers an upgrade by lining them with a soft protective material—like felt or leather—which will protect the interior surface from dings and scratches (especially if you're storing valuables like jewelry).
+Give drawers an upgrade by lining them with a soft and protective material—like felt or leather—which will protect the interior surface from dings and scratches (especially if you're storing valuables like jewelry).

-Beautify the Interior
+2. Beautify the Interior

-Organize Stored Items
+3. Organize Stored Items

 A liner can be dual purpose: It can organize and protect the interior of your dresser.
 These slide-in dividers are as pretty as they are practical and help to neatly store your everyday items.
 They can be made to fit nearly any size of container.
 And when lined in soft lace-trimmed fabric, they cushion fragile pieces and prevent snags on accessories such as socks, linens, and undergarments.